miohtama/vvv/docs/source/develop.rst

     VVV only provides stub modules which execute shell processes and then parse output.
 Not much Python knowledge is needed in order to expand VVV.

-vvv accepts plug-ins as Python eggs.
+VVV accepts plug-ins as Python eggs.
 Yo'll declare plug-in integration points in your egg setup.py ``entry_points`` section.
-Then just install your eggs in the same virtualenv with **vvv** and it will automatically pick them up.
+Then just install your eggs in the same virtualenv with VVV and it will automatically pick them up.

 Setting up development environment
 ========================================================